9-year-old girl shot while sleeping in east Columbus home Tuesday morning

 Police said this was a walk-by shooting that happened on the 2800 block of Fleet Road just before 1 a.m.

-Police said the shooter was on foot and fired a gun from across the street and into the house.
-There were two adults as well as the 9-year-old girl inside.
+According to police, the shooter was on foot and fired a gun from across the street and into the house.
+Two adults, as well as the 9-year-old girl, were inside at the time.

 The 9-year-old was on the upper floor of the house sleeping when she was shot in the stomach.
 She was taken to Nationwide Children's Hospital in stable condition, police said.